 Our office in the main building at Lützowstr.
 7 is open from Monday – Friday from 9 am – 13.00 pm and from Monday – Thursday from 3 – 6 pm.
 Our Office at Lange Laube 3 is open from Monday – Friday from 8 am – 1 pm and from Monday – Thursday from 3 – 4 pm.

 We will evaluate your test and give you a course recommendation.
-Once you have this course recommendation in writing, you can arrange for an advising session in person or make an appointment for advising via Skype.
+Once you have this course recommendation in writing, you can arrange for an advising session in person or make an appointment for an online advising.

 You will get a suggestion for an appointment from our office via mail.
-Once you have confirmed this appointment and give us your Skype address, we will call you via Skype at the time agreed upon for the appointment.
+Once you have confirmed this appointment an online consultation will take place at the agreed time.
 If you have arranged an appointment at the ISK, it will be directly at the ISK.
 The advising session takes 15-20 minutes.

 Standard german courses.